JulianGriffin11/Excel_Projects/Payday Perspectives/README.md

 ## Conclusion

 The **Payday Perspectives** dashboard sheds light on the rapidly growing data job market.
-By analyzing salary trends and job availability, this project highlights key insights for professionals and job seekers.
-Whether you’re planning your next career move or simply curious, these insights can help you make informed decisions and stay ahead in the data-driven world.
+Through analyzing salary trends and job availability, this project made clear the salaries for job given certain parameters.
+These insights helped me make informed decisions and stay ahead in this crazy data-driven world.

 ---